 Unlike boat shoes, loafers are slip-on, laceless shoes with smooth or textured outsoles.
-Boat shoes are laced and have razor-cut (siped) soles to help with grip.
-Loafers are considered more versatile than boat shoes and are suitable for both casual and smart-casual affairs all year-round.
+Boat shoes are laced with razor-cut (siped) soles to help with grip.
+Loafers are considered more versatile than boat shoes and are suitable for both casual and smart-casual settings.
 Although boat shoes are purely casual, they can’t be beaten for comfort.

-But knowing when to wear each one can be frustrating.
+But knowing when to wear each one can sometimes be frustrating.

 This article is going to teach you exactly how to choose between the two for any specific occasion or setting.